 If you care about LGBTQ rights, the #MeToo movement, Title IX issues on college campuses, pay equity, or child care, NWLC might be the organization to support.

 A four-star charity at Charity Navigator.

 Camfed, founded in 1993, has been focused on alleviating poverty in Africa by educating girls and turning them into future leaders of their societies.

 Camfed works with more than 6,000 schools across Africa to support girls, primarily in poorly served rural areas.
 Camfed has also trained many alumnae to be advocates of change.

 Camfed prides itself on assessing the hurdles that stand in the way of girls going to school, from transportation to school fees to ending child marriage.
 Camfed works with community members to design and implement educational programs in a sustainable way.

 Camfed is a 4-Star Charity at Charity Navigator.

-Dress for Success is now in 30 countries with 154 offices serving more than a million women since its founding 20 years ago.
-Volunteers are a huge help, numbering about 12,000 worldwide.
+Dress for Success is now in 25 countries, with 150 offices serving more than a million women since its founding in 1997.

 There are numerous ways to get involved with this inspiring charity, from donating money or professional clothing, to volunteering, to setting up an affiliate in your city.